 What should I tell you all ???
 India is very confronting, you probably shouldn’t come here if you’re squeamish, though there are heaps of nice 5 star resorts if you feel the need to live large.
-During the Nevermind Tour we have be staying at a combination of 2.5 to 4.5 star hotels, mostly pretty good.
+During the Nevermind Tour we have been staying at a combination of 2.5 to 4.5 star hotels, mostly pretty good.

 I’m going to avoid rabbiting on about the highs & lows of India to much, so far it’s been different, unusual & fun.
 Yes we have seen extreme poverty, like the small child playing in the sewage water of some small village.
 Also extreme generosity, such as the locals chasing down Craig with his bag containing his cash, cards, visa & passport that had fallen off the back of his bike.

 Riding Royal Enfield 500cc Bullet motorbikes through India has turned out to be a little dangerous & challenging you need to have your wits about you & be on your toes.
-It is a great adrenaline rush for a bored part time traveler like me.
+It is a great adrenaline rush for a bored part time traveller like me.